amunro93/-Engineering_4_Notebook/README.md

 ### Reflection
 This assingment was quite easy I learned that the Accelerometer could read which way it was being tilted.

+## Pi_Camera

+### Assingment Description
+For this assingment I had to be able to capture a picture with a tiny little camera.

+## Copypasta

+### Assingment Description
+For this assingment I had to make my own stop motion animation video using a Raspberry Pi, Python and a camera module to take pictures, controlled by a push button connected to the Pi’s GPIO pins.